 For any STI measurement, you need a source of the STIPA test signal as well as an STI analyzer.
-In your case, the analyzer is your Bedrock SMxx.
-You can choose whatever type of STIPA signal source that suits your application best (TalkBox, media player or otherwise).
+In your case, the analyzer is your Bedrock AM100.
+You can choose whatever type of STIPA signal source that suits your application best (THe signal generator output of the AM100 itself, a TalkBox, a media player or otherwise).

-The Embedded Acoustics reference STIPA test signal is included with the SMxx (on a USB flash drive) and can also be downloaded from the Bedrock website, free of charge.
-We supply IEC-60268-16 rev.4 and rev.5 test signals, fully compliany and compatible with all STIPA meters that conform with the standard.
+The Embedded Acoustics reference STIPA test signal is included with the AM100 and can also be downloaded from the Bedrock website, free of charge.
+We supply IEC-60268-16 rev.4 and rev.5 test signals, fully compliany and compatible with all STIPA meters.